nodejs/hardware/CONTRIBUTING.md

 We also use [Gitter](https://gitter.im/nodejs/hardware), a chat system similar to IRC but based around GitHub.
 Gitter is used for all sorts of chat, from formulating raw ideas, to more free-form discussion of specific issues, to posting funny robot videos and cat gifs.

 If you're interesting in participating, hop on in to Gitter and say hi!
-We'll let you know how and where you can help.
+We'll give you some ideas on how and where you can help.

 ## Working Group Members